 The MEL framework goes beyond measuring performance.
-It emphasizes the value of data-driven and data-informed decision-making to learn, adapt and inform both the 10-year plan itself and the implementation plans EAC, EHC, and ArtsHab will create as a result.
-The MEL:
+It emphasizes the value of data-driven and data-informed decision-making to learn, adapt and inform both the 10-year plan itself and the implementation plans organizations will create as a result.

-- Serves as a check to ensure that the objectives of the plan are realistic, measurable and representative of the input received; - Commits the EAC, EHC and ArtsHab to a process of gathering data from different sources and then applying it to inform next steps and build the field: - Provides a high degree of openness, transparency and accountability to stakeholders, the public and the arts and heritage sectors; - Measures the ongoing impact of the plan as it is implemented, and encourages specific adjustments.
+- It serves as a check to ensure that the objectives of the plan are realistic, measurable and representative of the input received; - It commits the EAC, EHC and ArtsHab to a process of gathering data from different sources and then applying it to inform next steps and build the field; - It provides a high degree of openness, transparency and accountability to stakeholders, the public and the arts and heritage sectors; - It measures the ongoing impact of the plan as it is implemented, and encourages specific adjustments.